OFD5/OFD5/README.md

 - <p>I also created a website that helps Grade 12 students apply for universities and scholarships.
 The website is called <a href="https://www.takeapplication.com">takeapplication.com</a>.</p>

+- On my Free time i like creating  automation tools to help enhance OSINT in tracing missing people and participate in Bug-bounty programs.

 🚀 What Sets Me Apart:
 - Demonstrated ability to translate complex vulnerabilities into actionable insights for both technical and non-technical stakeholders.